hansemro/qmk_firmware/docs/feature_rgb_matrix.md

 #define MBI_POWER_OUTPUT_MODE (PAL_MODE_OUTPUT_OPENDRAIN | PAL_MODE_HT32_AF(AFIO_GPIO))
 ```

-!> Note that the RGB matrix defined in info.json refers to key matrix associated to an LED index.
-However, Key and LED matrices may differ, so an LED matrix to LED index needs to be defined.
+!> Note that this driver requires an LED matrix to LED index table in addition to the standard Key matrix to LED index table.
+This is to account for Key coordinate mapping differences or additional LEDs.

 Define channel and LED matrix configuration in your `<keyboard>.c`: